aksxaay/nft-drop/nft-giveaway/giveaway.md

 time to work on `utils.js` that handles addresses and listing them and similar things.

 i'm unable to find a solution for the gasEstimate.

+- need to pull total minted amount and them randomize the array()

+might've succeeded let's fucking go?

+this one time taking a really long ass transaction?